 Sometimes children may ask explicit or difficult questions in the classroom.
-Teachers will use their professional skill and discretion before answering and if necessary deal with them later individually.
+Teachers will use their professional skill and discretion before answering and if necessary deal with the questions later individually.
 It is essential that all appropriate questions are answered.
 Due to the ease of access to the internet, unanswered questions may lead children to search for answers in inappropriate sources.
-Therefore, in some circumstances, teachers will discuss a child's concerns with their parents.
+Therefore, in some circumstances, teachers will discuss a child's concerns with their parents and offer support in how to address this query at home.
 Any sensitive questions addressed to non-teaching staff (eg. lunchtime supervisors, LSAs) should be referred to the class teacher who will be aware of the child's background and level of maturity to allow a more considered answer.
 Similarly, if a child is using abusive terms or sexual language in the playground, the class teacher needs to be informed and appropriate action taken.